torubylist/grafana-operator/README.md

 Additionally, if the `ConfigMaps` define the annotation `grafana.net/datasource` as `"true"` it will `POST` each daatsource from the `ConfigMap` to Grafana.
 This requires Grafana 5.x.

+You can set folder name of grafana and homepage of grafana, and filter configmaps by namespace.
 ## Usage
 ```
 --run-outside-cluster # Uses ~/.kube/config rather than in cluster configuration